 - Stirring the remaining butter and browned bits after frying the chicken into the gravy gives you the same flavor as making it the traditional way.
 All the benefits with none of the hassle.

-Make These Gluten Free Fried Chicken Cutlets
+Make Them Gluten Free

 You can use your standard gluten-free flour blend to make the gravy or any individual gluten-free flour such as rice, amaranth, cornstarch, potato starch, arrowroot, etc.

 Some gluten-free flours require more liquid than others, so add more chicken stock as needed.

 Sounds great, right you guys?
 I cannot wait to make this recipe, y’all.
 That creamy, herbed gravy and crispy breaded and fried chicken cutlets?
 Yes please!